Ecogenomics/GTDBTk/docs/src/faq.rst

 **Docker:**

-From GTDB-Tk v2.2.2 the Docker cotnainer will automatically have FastANI v1.32 installed.
+From GTDB-Tk v2.2.2 the Docker container will automatically have FastANI v1.32 installed.
 Otherwise, manually build the container from the `Dockerfile <https://github.com/Ecogenomics/GTDBTk/blob/master/Dockerfile>`_, making sure to specify FastANI v1.32.